 In fact, until 2014, the Club had only had a total of eight leaders in its 96 years.

-Ipsen had left the Club in enormously good stead, his work having provided a solid foundation for the future, and it allowed the Club’s members to look towards the coming seasons with a great enthusiasm.
+Peter Coombs (left) took on the role two years following Ipsen’s retirement, who had left the Club in enormously good stead, his work having provided a solid foundation for the future, and allowing the Club’s members to look towards the coming seasons with a great enthusiasm.

 The era that followed John’s retirement was short lived, with the years of 2014 and 2015 seeing two Presidents, neither of whom progressed beyond their inaugural year in the position.

 The excitement for this new era had dwindled, and so too did the numbers in patrons’ involvement at the Club.
 Numbers on Thursday and Saturday nights fell and the Club bore the brunt of this at a financial level.

 Such was the extent of the Club’s financial woes, Life Members were asked in 2015 to make pledges for donations to simply keep the Club afloat.